ipr/Lightwave-object-loader/README.txt

 Summary:
 C++ classes to load and parse Lightwave objects for use in games (primarily).
+Note that only newer "LWO2" format is properly documented, older "LWOB" format handling may have bugs or other problems.

+License:
+MIT-style, see LICENSE.txt

 Description:
 Classes for loading 3D-mesh objects in Lightwave format to be used in games and such.